 L. P. Jackson Middle School participates in the federal school breakfast and lunch program.
 Therefore, we do not sell beverages and snacks during the regular school day.
-No drinks other than water in its original container are allowed in the classroom.
-Clear containers ONLY!

 The cafeteria staff will sell beverages and snacks during the lunch shifts.
 Students who purchase them should consume them there.
 Open/uncovered beverages and snacks cannot be brought out of the cafeteria into the halls or be consumed in other parts of the building.
 Students who attempt to do so will have their items confiscated without reimbursement.
+Students are not permitted to eat or drink in the classroom.
+Students may bring clear, non-glass containers for water refill.